12 Best Beaches in Gloucester, MA

 Pavilion Beach is the closest beach to downtown Gloucester.
 Once visitors have tired of flexing their shopping muscles or need to lie down after stuffing themselves at one of the local restaurants, this is where they head.
 Pretty views and clean water await beachgoers looking to relax.

-Pavilion Beach doesn't employ lifeguards, so you'll have to be extra vigilant when traveling with little ones.
+Pavilion Beach doesn't employ lifeguards, so you'll have to be extra vigilant when traveling to this top Gloucester beach with little ones.
 It also doesn't provide restrooms.
-Luckily, you'll find porta-potties within walking distance.
+Luckily, you'll find portable toilets within walking distance.

 Every June, hundreds flock to this beach to witness (or participate in) the "Greasy Pole Challenge."
 A beloved part of the St. Peter's Fiesta, this event began in 1927 to honor the patron saint of fishermen and involves people maneuvering across a 40-foot greased pole to capture an Italian flag.